bbqsrc/cargo-ndk/README.md

 cargo ndk -t armeabi-v7a -t arm64-v8a -o ./jniLibs build --release
 ```

-This specifies the Android targets to be built, the output directory to use for placing the `.so` files in the layout
+This specifies the Android targets to be built (ordinary triples are also supported), the output directory to use for placing the `.so` files in the layout
 expected by Android, and then the ordinary flags to be passed to `cargo`.

 ![Example](./example/example.svg)